CIAT-DAPA/GapAnalysis/cran-comments.md

 As it's a major update we've also taken the time to add some quality of life projects to the primary functions to give end users more evaluatory outputs, i.e. maps.

+NOTE
+- the note defined from the devtools::check(cran=TRUE) is related to no visible binding for global variable.
+This appears in multiple functions and is related to the use of column/object names within the piping structures, generally connected to the dplyr functions.